arth4/AoC2024/README.md

 # AoC2024
-advent of code 2024 with arbitrary rule
+advent of code 2024 with arbitrary rules

 - ⭐⭐ Day 1 - numpy funcs only: no ifs, loops
 - ⭐⬛ Day 2 - numpy funcs only: no ifs, loops